RedShyGuy/Vapecord-ACNL-Plugin/README.md

 If you feel like the Plugin is missing something feel free to suggest things on the official [Vapecord Discord Server](https://discord.gg/w9nvqjW).

 ## Help
-If you need any help with the plugin features or don't understand how to install it don't worry, you can get immediate help on the [Vapecord Discord Server](https://discord.gg/w9nvqjW)!!
+If you need any help with the plugin features or don't understand how to install it, read the [Wiki of the Plugin](https://github.com/RedShyGuy/Vapecord-ACNL-Plugin/wiki)!
+If you still don't understand some things you can get immediate help on the [Vapecord Discord Server](https://discord.gg/w9nvqjW)!!